NikhilRout/assembly-mpmc/README.md

 Compilation of Assembly programs for the 8051 microcontroller

 ## Lab Experiments
-Week 1: Arithmetic Operations (Addition, Subtraction, Multiplication, Division) Week 2: Exchanging Data between an array of registers
+Week 1: Arithmetic Operations (Addition, Subtraction, Multiplication, Division)\
-        Finding Largest Number in an array of registers
+Week 2: Exchanging Data between an array of registers & Finding Largest Number in an array of registers\
+Week 3:

 ## Random